-- (c) Land clearing or grubbing.
+(c) Land clearing or grubbing.
 Where the proposed activity is land clearing or grubbing only the preparation of a site plan which depicts the location of all trees as required by subsection (a)(4)b. shall not be required.
-However, the applicant shall provide general information as to the number, species and size of the protected trees on the property before a use permit for the clearing or grubbing may be granted. - (d) Forest management use permit.
-An owner may be granted a forest management use permit for the purpose of maintaining and improving a woodland area by professional forestry management methods.
-Applications for this permit must be accompanied by a management plan for the subject area prepared by a certified arborist, landscape architect or forester licensed and registered in the state.
+However, the applicant shall provide general information as to the number, species and size of the protected trees on the property before a use permit for the clearing or grubbing may be granted.

+(d) Forest management use permit.
+An owner may be granted a forest management use permit for the purpose of maintaining and improving a woodlands area by professional forestry management methods.
+Applications for this permit must be accompanied by a management plan for the subject area prepared by a forester licensed and registered in the state.
 The management plan shall include a description of and a schedule for the program, justifying reasons for the work specified, and a summary of the benefits to be obtained.
-Work under a forest management use permit shall be directed by a certified arborist landscape architect or licensed and registered forester.
+Work under a forest management use permit shall be directed by a licensed and registered forester.
 Under the forest management use permit, provisions of this chapter which are applicable solely to development or land clearing activities shall not apply.
-The city shall not levy any fee for this special permit. - (e) De minimis activities.
-Where the proposed activities involve the removal or cutting of no more than three (3) trees of eight-inch d.b.h. or greater within a twelve-month period, and are not taken in conjunction with the development of a parcel or erection of structures on a parcel, the city may waive the requirement for a site plan and permit fees, provided the parks and forestry operations manager, community development director, or their designee, is otherwise able to make a determination that the proposed activity will not adversely impact the woodland area or violate the criteria of section 37-29.
+The city shall not levy any fee for this special permit.

+(e) De minimis activities.
+Where the proposed activities involve the removal or cutting of no more than three (3) trees of eight inch d.b.h. or greater within a twelve-month period, and are not taken in conjunction with the development of a parcel or erection of structures on a parcel, the city may waive the requirement for a site plan and permit fees, provided a city arborist the city forester, or his designee, is otherwise able to make a determination that the proposed activity will not adversely impact the woodlands area or violate the criteria of section 37-29.